 - Related FREEandCLEAR Resources

-Both fixed rate mortgages and ARMs amortize, which means the monthly payment is comprised of both principal and interest payments and that the loan is re-paid in full with the final payment.
-The difference in amortization between a fixed rate mortgage and an ARM is that the ARM loan balance re-amortizes over the remaining term of the mortgage every time the interest rate adjusts.
-Because an ARM’s interest rate changes on an annual or semi-annual basis during the adjustable rate period, the loan balance must be re-amortized, using the fully-indexed rate, every year over the remaining term of the loan.
+Both fixed rate and adjustable rate mortgages amortize, which means the monthly payment is comprised of both principal and interest payments and that the loan is paid off in full with the final payment.
+The difference in amortization between a fixed rate mortgage and an ARM is that the ARM loan balance re-amortizes over the remaining term every time the interest rate adjusts.
+Because an ARM’s interest rate changes on an annual or semi-annual basis during the adjustable rate period, the loan balance must be re-amortized, using the fully-indexed rate, every year or six months over the remainder of the loan.

 For example, a 3/1 ARM first adjusts at the end of year three.
-The monthly mortgage payment beginning in year four is based on the loan balance, fully-indexed rate and an amortization period of 27 years, the remaining term of the mortgage.
+The monthly mortgage payment beginning in year four is based on the loan balance, fully-indexed rate and an amortization period of 27 years, the remaining loan term.
 At the end of year four, the mortgage payment is based on an amortization period of 26 years, and so on.

 The re-amortization of an ARM is in contrast to a fixed rate mortgage which has a set amortization period over the life of the loan.
 For example, the amortization period for a 30 year fixed rate mortgage is set at 30 years.
 What does this difference in amortization mean for the borrower?

-It means that a borrower with an ARM may have a higher monthly mortgage payment than a borrower with a fixed rate mortgage because the remaining mortgage balance is amortized over a shorter period of time.
-Every time an ARM adjusts, a potential increase in interest rate and the re-amortization of the mortgage balance over a shorter period of time can both contribute to an increase in monthly mortgage payment which is an added risk for the borrower.
+It means that a borrower with an Adjustable Rate Mortgage may have a higher monthly mortgage payment than a borrower with a fixed rate mortgage because the remaining loan balance is amortized over a shorter period of time.
+Every time an ARM adjusts, a potential increase in interest rate and the re-amortization of the loan balance can both contribute to an increased monthly payment which is an added risk for borrowers.